Heteroscedastic Uncertainty Estimation Framework for Unsupervised Registration: Datasets and results

 \subsection{Evaluation on heteroscedastic uncertainty}

-To quantitatively evaluate the accuracy of our estimated variance $\hat{\sigma}_I^2$, we utilized the sparsification error plots \cite{poggi_uncertainty_2020}, which provide a numerical measure of the predicted uncertainty.
-To obtain such plots, we first rank pixels based on their corresponding estimated uncertainty magnitudes and then plot the reconstruction errors in terms of MSE of the remaining pixels ($\mathbb{E}_{\Omega-\Omega_x}\|I_f-\hat{I}_f\|_2^2$) versus the percentage of the removed pixels $\Omega_x$ based on the ranking \cite{truong_learning_2021}.
-A desired sparsification error plot from our setting should be monotonically decreasing given that the estimated uncertainty map is able to identify pixels that cause the largest errors.
-From \cref{fig:ause}, we show that the overall shape of the plots and the Area Under the Sparsification Error (AUSE) metrics both indicate that our estimated uncertainty is sensible across different datasets, with similar calibration levels compared to $\beta$-NLL \cite{seitzer_pitfalls_2022} and better accuracy than NLL \cite{kendall_what_2017}.
-This illustrates the effectiveness of our proposed variance estimator and our proposed optimization framework summarized in \cref{alg:training}.
-We additionally tested on an alternative heteroscedastic Laplacian assumption shown in the supplementary.
+We utilize sparsification error plots \cite{poggi_uncertainty_2020} to provide quantitative measure of accuracy for our estimated variance $\hat{\sigma}_I^2$.
+To obtain the plots, we removed one pixel at a time from largest to smallest uncertainty magnitudes, and measured the MSE of the remaining pixels ($\mathbb{E}_{\Omega-\Omega_x}[I_f-\hat{I}_f]^2$) \cite{truong_learning_2021}.
+An ideal sparsification error plot should monotonically decrease, which would indicate that the estimated uncertainty map is able to correctly identify pixels with the largest errors. \Cref{fig:ause-logsigma_image} shows our estimated uncertainty is sensible across different datasets -- based on the overall shape of the plots and the Area Under the Sparsification Error (AUSE) metrics -- with similar calibration levels compared to $\beta$-NLL \cite{seitzer_pitfalls_2022} and better calibration than NLL \cite{kendall_what_2017}.
+This illustrates the effectiveness of our variance estimator and optimization framework.

-We further provide a qualitative visualization as shown in \cref{fig:logsigma_image} on both datasets, where we demonstrate our estimated $\hat{\sigma}_I$ provides a sensible heteroscedastic noise variance map between the fixed image and reconstructed image according to our assumption.
-From the figure, our estimated noise variance shown in the third column reflects the intensity mismatches of the corresponding regions between fixed image $I_f$ in the first column and our reconstructed/moved image ($\hat{I}_f$) in the second column.
-This corroborates the validity of our heteroscedastic noise assumption \cref{eq:sigma_I_noise} and shows the effectiveness of our proposed variance estimator.
-Furthermore, our computed adaptive weighting maps as shown in the last column of the figure accurately reflect the relative importance based on signal-to-noise, leading the displacement estimator to better registration performance.
+We further provide a qualitative visualization on both datasets, where we demonstrate that our estimated $\hat{\sigma}_I$ provides a sensible heteroscedastic noise variance map between the fixed image and reconstructed image according to our assumption (\Cref{fig:ause-logsigma_image}).
+From the figure, our estimated noise variance shown in the third column reflects the intensity mismatches of the corresponding regions between the fixed image $I_f$ in the first column and our reconstructed/moved image ($\hat{I}_f$) in the second column.
+This corroborates the validity of our heteroscedastic noise assumption (\Cref{eq:sigma_I_noise}) and shows the effectiveness of our proposed variance estimator.
+Furthermore, our computed adaptive weighting maps (last column, \Cref{fig:ause-logsigma_image}) accurately reflect the relative importance based on SNR, as evidenced by the highlighting of regions with potential imaging artifacts.
+Nonetheless, we do have failure cases, as shown in the Supp.
+Mat., where the myocardium (typically challenging due to irregular volumes) is considerably thin.